pietgeursen/private-box-native/README.md

  - [ ] prebuild --all
   - [ ] are "flavours" how you set the target triple?
  - [ ] could we use cross somehow?

+ now blocked on gyp storing the relative path to the privatebox lib in the .node binding.
+ - Get fpic working when building static libs for all the rust stuff.
+ - check out the wrapper thing with binding gyp.